HeleneFabia/covid-19-tweet-sentiment-analysis/README.md

 # COVID-19 Tweet Sentiment Analysis

 In this project I use [tweets about COVID-19](https://www.kaggle.com/datatattle/covid-19-nlp-text-classification) in order to perform Sentiment Analysis on them.
-The main goal of this project to become more familiar and dive deeper into different NLP models, such as LSTMs and transformer models (e.g. BERT).
+The main goal of this project to become more familiar with Natural Language Processing.

 <p align="center">
   <img width="250" height="250" src="https://github.com/HeleneFabia/covid-19-tweet-sentiment-analysis/blob/master/images/twitter-3000965_960_720.png">